-Even when you have committed to planting the perfect new tree in your yard, actually planting it can be intimidating.
+Planting trees on your property is one of the most economical ways to improve its value and it also has social, communal and environmental benefits.
+Once you’ve committed to planting the perfect new tree in your yard, actually planting it can still be intimidating.
 How can you ensure the tree you purchase will grow to be a healthy addition to your yard?

-Spencer Wicks, an ISA certified arborist with Ryan Lawn & Tree, offers five basic tips to ensure the new tree thrives in your yard.
+As an ISA certified arborist with Ryan Lawn & Tree, Spencer Wicks is an expert at tree and plant care.
+He passes along the importance of planting trees and offers five basic tips to ensure the new tree thrives in your yard.

-Identify the best place for a tree and do your research to find which variety will be well suited for that location.
-Think about size, height, and growth pattern.
+Identify the best place for a tree and do your research to find which variety will be best suited for that location.
+Think about size, height, growth pattern and what type of flowers, fruit or seeds it might produce.

 Making a visit to your local nursery or consulting with a certified arborist are both good ways to get guidance on selecting the right type of tree to meet your goals.